 If you wish to purchase shares of common stock in the subscription offering, you must sign and complete the stock order form that accompanies this prospectus and send it to us with your payment such that your order is received before the offering deadline.
 You may submit your order to us by overnight delivery to the address indicated for this purpose on the top of the stock order form or by mail using the stock order reply envelope provided.
 Payment by check or money order must accompany the stock order form.
 No cash or third party checks will be accepted.
-All checks or money orders must be made payable to "Computershare Trust Company, N.A., as escrow agent for Vericity, Inc."
+All checks or money orders must be made payable to "[escrow agent], on behalf of Vericity, Inc."

-The completed stock order form and payment in full for the shares ordered must be received (not postmarked) no later than 5:00 PM, Central Time, on $[\bullet]$ .
+The completed stock order form and payment in full for the shares ordered must be received (not postmarked) no later than 5:00 PM, Central Time, on [●].
 Once submitted, your order is irrevocable without our consent unless we terminate this offering.
 Our consent to any modification or withdrawal request may or may not be given in our sole discretion.
 We may reject a stock order form if it is incomplete, improperly completed, or not timely received.